-Case update: On September 7, 2023, the Court granted preliminary approval to a class action settlement with Loyola University Chicago for $1.375 million to settle the lawsuit filed by FeganScott on behalf of students who were unfairly charged in-person tuition and fees during the spring semester of 2020 – despite the university’s COVID-related campus closures.
+Case update: On January 23, 2024, the Court granted final approval to a class action settlement with Loyola University Chicago for $1.375 million to settle the lawsuit filed by FeganScott on behalf of students who were unfairly charged in-person tuition and fees during the spring semester of 2020 – despite the university’s COVID-related campus closures.
 The settlement seeks to provide refunds to students for certain fees paid while the campus was shut down.
-A Final Fairness Hearing is set for January 2024.

-According to the suit, the university hasn’t held any in-person classes since March 12, and students have been forced into online classes that are merely a “shadow” of the in-person instruction students and families paid for.
-Although Loyola has offered some partial refunds for room and board charges, it has refused to issue refunds for tuition and most other fees.
+According to the suit, the university hadn’t held any in-person classes since March 12, and students had been forced into online classes were merely a “shadow” of the in-person instruction students and families paid for.
+Although Loyola offered some partial refunds for room and board charges, it refused to issue refunds for tuition and most other fees.

-The suit also notes that class members paid to access buildings, facilities and technology, all of which they could not utilize in the abrupt shift to online learning.
+The suit also noted that class members paid to access buildings, facilities and technology, all of which they could not utilize in the abrupt shift to online learning.